u241c/u241c.github.io/README.md

 # Newsfeed

-A simple web app that pulls up all current news articles
+A simple web app that pulls Url news articles the "The Guardian".
+The Guardian is British news.

 ## Technologies used
 - HTML5